Mixed Breeds

 The Great Pyrenees and the Labrador Retriever’s designer pup is also known as the Pyrador.
 This gorgeous designer dog is the mixed breed topic of this article.
 The Great Pyrenees Lab mix is a unique mix of the Great Pyrenees and the Labrador.
 They’ve become very popular over the last several years.
 If you are thinking about welcoming him into your family, by the end of this guide you’ll know exactly what this breed is all about.
 This is a bigger dog, so you’ll need to do some research to find out if this pup is the right fit.

 You might know this big guy by another name, such as the Lapyrenees, Labrenees or the Pyrelab.
-However you know him, he is a larger than life dog in both terms of size and personality.
+Whatever name you know him by, he is a larger than life dog in both terms of size and personality.
 With one of his parents being the most popular dogs in America, and the other parent being a much rarer breed, you can be sure that you’ll be the talk of the neighborhood with this mix.

 He is a fabulous combination of protectiveness and socialness.
 Pyradors can be both playful and calm.
 He requires a lot of exercise and a large space to roam outside.
 If this is something you can offer him, then he might just be the designer breed for you!
 Wondering if he is the right mix for you and your family?
 Let’s find out!